The Orthologic of Epistemic Modals: Possibility semantics

 \section{Possibility semantics}

-In this section, we turn from abstract algebraic semantics to a more concrete and perhaps more intuitive and illuminating \textit{possibility semantics} for epistemic orthologic.
+While the algebraic semantics of Section~\ref{algebraic} shows perspicuously exactly how we are departing from the Boolean algebraic semantics underlying classical logic, some may be unsatisfied with the way in which the algebraic approach simply builds into our semantics---in the form of equations or inequalities on lattices---precisely the logical principles we want to get out.
+Thus, in this section, we turn to a more concrete and perhaps more intuitive and illuminating \textit{possibility semantics} for epistemic orthologic.
 We begin with possibility semantics for non-modal orthologic, reviewing the approach of \citealt{Goldblatt1974}.\footnote{A similar approach appears in \citealt{Dishkant1972}; for comparison of the two approaches, see \citealt[Remark 2.12]{Holliday2021}.} Although Goldblatt does not classify his semantics under the banner of ``possibility semantics,'' this classification is justified by the close connection, explained in \citealt{Holliday2021}, between his semantics for orthologic using a relation of \textit{compatibility} (or what he calls \textit{proximity}) and possibility semantics for classical logic using a relation of \textit{refinement}.\footnote{In fact, Goldblatt focuses on an equivalent semantics for orthologic using the complement of compatibility, namely \textit{incompatibility} or \textit{orthogonality}, but whether one works with compatibility or incompatibility is just a matter of preference.} Indeed, classical possibility semantics as developed in \citealt{Humberstone1981} and \citealt{Holliday2014,HollidayForthA,HollidayForthB} can be recast in terms of compatibility instead of refinement (see Remark \ref{BooleanCase} and \citealt{Holliday2022}).
 Here we assume no previous exposure to possibility semantics of any kind.
 All we assume is familiarity with possible world semantics, of which possibility semantics is a generalization.